flightaware/casstcl/README.md

-CassTcl, a Tcl C extension providing a Tcl interface to the Cassandra database
+CassTcl, a Tcl language interface to the Cassandra database
 ===

-CassTcl provides a Tcl interface to the Cassandra cpp-driver C/C++ API.
+CassTcl provides a Tcl interface to the Cassandra database using the cpp-driver C/C++ API.

 Functionality
 ---